 During the second circle the ashes will be released.
 Down Cape Charters will provide:

-- Rose petals to place within the basket.
+- One dozen roses.
 While additional flowers and/or wreaths are welcome, please note that all items released during the ash scattering ceremony must decompose.
 No plastic flowers or other non-biodegradable items should be released.

-- Water soluble cards for any final messages the family may wish to leave.
-These will also be placed within the basket.
+- Water soluble cards for any final messages the family may wish to write.

-At the appropriate time, the captain (or a family member) will lower the basket into the water and afterwards, retrieve it using the attached line.
-A moment of silence is then conducted.
+At the appropriate time, the captain (or a family member) will lower the urn into the water and afterwards, a moment of silence is observed.

-Once the service is complete the boat will typically return to land.
-However, extended cruises of any duration can be arranged.
+Once the service is complete the boat will return to our dock.